Xinyuan-LilyGO/T-Internet-COM/README.md

 > ESP-IDF:
 > - The installation method is also inconsistent depending on the system, it is recommended to refer to the [official manual](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) for installation

+# ESP-IDF Example

+The [ESP-IDF](./example/ESP-IDF/) example is only experimental, it is unstable, LilyGo cannot provide technical support for the software, please submit an issue in [esp-idf](https://github.com/espressif/esp-idf)